-- pyfunc The Python function to compile. - sig The signature representing the function's input and output types. - debug (boo1) Whether to include debug info in the generated PTX. - lineinfo (bool) Whether to include a line mapping from the generated PTX to the source code.
+- pyfunc The Python function to compile. - sig The signature representing the function's input and output types. - debug (bool) Whether to include debug info in the generated PTX. - lineinfo (bool) Whether to include a line mapping from the generated PTX to the source code.
 Usually this is used with optimized code (since debug mode would automatically include this), so we want debug info in the LLVM but only the line mapping in the final PTX.

 - device (bool) Whether to compile a device function.
 Defaults to False, to compile global kernel functions. - fastmath (bool) Whether to enable fast math flags (ftz=1, prec_sqrt=0, prec_div=, and fma=1) - cc (tuple) Compute capability to compile for, as a tuple (MAJOR, MINOR).
 Defaults to (5, 0). - opt (bool) Enable optimizations.
-Defaults to True.
+Defaults to True. - abi (str) The ABI for a compiled function either "numba" or "c".
+Note that the Numba ABI is not considered stable.
+The C ABI is only supported for device functions at present. - abi_info (dict) A dict of ABI-specific options.
+The "c" ABI supports one option, "abi_name", for providing the wrapper function's name.
+The "numba" ABI has no options.